Happy Chinese New Year To All My Chinese Friends & Clients!

 Year to all my Chinese friends & clients

-over are celebrating the Year of the Tiger.
+over are celebrating the Year of the Water Tiger.

-I have the great good fortune to work with many Chinese clients staging their homes in Arcadia, San Marino and Pasadena.
+I have the great good fortune to work with many Chinese clients staging their homes in Arcadia, San Marino, Pasadena and the San Gabriel Valley.
 I want to wish you all a very happy and prosperous New Year.

 Chinese New Year, also know as Lunar New Year or Spring Festival, is the most important traditional Chinese holiday.
 Regional customs and family traditions vary widely for the celebration of the Chinese New Year.
 Traditionally, every family thoroughly cleans their home to sweep away any bad fortune.
 This makes way for good luck to come in.
 Windows are opened and rooms are aired out.
 Brooms and cleaning rags are thrown away and trash is emptied so that no dirt of misfortune is carried into the New Year.